COVID-19 pandemic in Bolivia: Timeline

 On 12 March, the government announced seven measures to slow the spread of the disease, including the suspension of educational activities until March 21 in schools and universities and the suspension of flights to and from Europe starting March 14.

 As a result of the six confirmed cases, the city of Oruro declared a 14-day quarantine beginning on 16 March.
 The same day, the government announced that there would be criminal punishments for anyone who sabotaged healthcare, due to incidents of blocking access to healthcare centers for suspected or confirmed COVID-19 patients.
 In the city of La Paz, arrests were made of people engaged in price gouging of medical products.

 On 14 March, Interim President Jeanine Áñez prohibited anyone coming from China, South Korea, Italy, or Spain to enter the country.
 Starting on 18 March 2020, this will be extended to cover all of Europe, including Great Britain and Ireland, as well as Iran.

 On 15 March, the government announced new measures including the expansion of entry restrictions on travelers coming from the Schengen Area, in addition to the United Kingdom, Ireland, and Iran.

 Starting March 16, the departments of Oruro, Potosí, Cochabamba, and Chuquisaca implemented measures to restrict movement, initially to last until March 31, while Tarija prohibited public trips between departments.

 On 17 March, President Áñez announced the closure of Bolivia's borders to all foreign nationals – effective as of 19 March.
-Additionally, as of 20 March, all international flights will be suspended, and domestic travel between departments and provinces will be prohibited.
+Additionally, as of 20 March, all international flights were suspended, and domestic travel between departments and provinces was prohibited.

 On 20 March, the government of Santa Cruz declared a quarantine for Porongo, starting at noon and lasting 14 days.
 The minister of health did not rule out taking measures with greater impact in the coming days.

 On 21 March, the government announced a 14-day nationwide quarantine, taking effect on 22 March at midnight and ending on 5 April at midnight.

 On 23 March, Áñez released a statement at 13:00 local time confirming the extreme quarantine measures and requesting the support and understanding of the population.
 She also took the opportunity to commemorate the 141st anniversary of the loss of the Litoral Department and with it Bolivia's sovereign access to the Pacific Ocean. Áñez confirmed the government's unwavering aspiration to recover its sovereign access to the sea.

 On 25 March, Áñez declared a public health emergency in the country and completely locked down its borders, with nobody allowed to enter or leave except for health or safety reasons.
 This will be in effect until 15 April.

 On 1 April, Áñez announced the following measures: